First Read's Morning Clips: Biden heads to Tennessee

 TRUMP AGENDA: Staying in Syria – for now

-“President Donald Trump reluctantly agreed in a meeting with his national security team on Tuesday to keep U.S. troops in Syria for an undetermined period of time with the goal of defeating ISIS, a senior administration official said Wednesday,” NBC’s Lee, Kube and Edelman report.
+with his national security team on Tuesday to keep U.S. troops in Syria for an undetermined period of time with the goal of defeating ISIS, a senior administration official said Wednesday.”

 Trump signed a proclamation Wednesday to send the National Guard to the southern border.